wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/file-based-integrations/file-integration-using-ftp/src/file_integration_using_ftp/Module.md

-Guide on File Integration using Ballerina FTP Connector.
+Guide on File Integration using the FTP Connector.

 # Guide Overview